The Frank and Walters: Career

 No. 5 in the Irish chart.
-The group appeared on BBC Television's Top of the Pops in support of the single.
+The group appeared on BBC Television's Top of the Pops supporting the single.

 After a long sabbatical which they attributed to a "fear of music", the group returned with Grand Parade (with contributions from Gus Dudgeon) on 23 June 1997, and the Indian Ocean EP later in the year.
 These were followed with Beauty Becomes More Than Life in 1998 and Glass in 2000.
 Setanta released a well-received Best Of in 2002.
 In 2004, Niall Linehan left and was replaced by a friend of the band, Kevin Pedreschi.
 The band signed a new deal with FIFA Records, and released a retrospective triple album, Souvenirs, in October 2005.
 A further album, A Renewed Interest in Happiness, was released on 27 October 2006.
 The band released a comeback single in 2010 entitled "The Parson", as part of their "Seasonal Single Releases" project, which saw the band release a single per season.
 "The Parson" launched as the spring-season single, with "Let It Out" following in summer, "The Clock" in autumn, and the Christmas-themed "Song for a Future Love" in December.

 Together with The Sultans of Ping FC and Power of Dreams, The Franks (as they are sometimes known by fans) played a number of co-headlining shows as part of the Reverberation Tour in December 2010.
 They also toured several festivals in 2011, including Vantastival and Indiependence.

 The band returned to the studio in August 2011 to work on a new album, released in March 2012.
 The first single from this album, Indie Love Song, was released on 14 February (Valentine's Day) 2012 and supported by a UK tour.
 Their sixth studio album, Greenwich Mean Time, was released on 9 March 2012.
 The album was well received and supported by tours in Europe, USA and Japan.

 In September 2012 The Frank and Walters undertook a 20th-anniversary celebration tour marking their debut album Trains, Boats and Planes, and in May 2015 released a single titled "Look at Us Now".

 The band embarked on a celebratory tour during October 2017, to mark 20 years since the release of their second album Grand Parade.

 In March 2018, approximately 25 years after its original release, a cover of the Frank and Walters single "After All" featured in the TV series The Young Offenders, and subsequently charted at No. 2 in the iTunes downloads chart for Ireland.
 The band appeared and played the song in a later series of the TV show.